 How to Make a Shoe Pattern

 Making a shoe pattern or cutting a shoe pattern is not a difficult shoemaking skill.
-If you have time and patience, you can produce shoe making patterns with a few common tools.
+If you have the time and patience, you can produce shoemaking patterns with just a few common tools.
 The shoe pattern making process is not complicated.
-The basic techniques for drawing on a shoe last are simple, the process easy, but the skills required to make a beautiful, well proportioned, mechanically sound shoe pattern may take years for a shoemaker to perfect!
+The basic techniques for drawing on a shoe last are simple, and the process is easy, but the skills required to make a beautiful, well proportioned, mechanically sound, shoe pattern may take years for a shoemaker to perfect!
 This is the true art of the shoemaker that a computer cannot replace.
 A skilled pattern cutter is the heart of a shoe factory’s development group.
 Here we will show you how you can cut your own pattern.